 Microsoft recently released an in-depth whitepaper surrounding eDiscovery in Office 365.
-It explains in detail how eDiscovery works within the platform, making it one of the most advanced eDiscovery solutions available in the market today.
+It explains in detail how Office 365 eDiscovery works within the platform, making it one of the most advanced eDiscovery solutions available in the market today.

 The issue with this solution, however, is that it only works within Office 365’s services.
 For Microsoft to truly be a strong player in eDiscovery, the solution needs to be able to manage many different types of information – an engine is only as powerful as the systems it supports.
 And unfortunately, Office 365’s eDiscovery module simply does not support outside systems.